Approximating Min-Mean-Cycle for low-diameter graphs in near-optimal time and memory: Concluding the approximation algorithm

-Here, we describe how to implement $\Algbal$ using only $O(n)$ additional memory.
-For simplicitly of exposition, the memory usage counts the total numbers stored.
-(Note that in \S\ref{sssec:bal:final:bits}, $\Algbal$ is shown to be implementable using $\tilde{O}(1)$-bit numbers.)

-Since just storing $G$ requires $\Theta(m)$ memory, we assume that $G=(V,E,w)$ is input to $\Algbal$ through two oracles: \begin{itemize} \item \underline{Edge oracle}: given $i \in V$ and $k \in [n]$, it returns the $k$-th incoming and outgoing edges from $i$ (in any arbitrary but fixed orders).
-If $k$ is larger than the indegree or outdegree of $i$, the respective edge query returns null. \item \underline{Weight oracle}: given $i,j \in V$, it returns $w(i,j)$ if $(i,j) \in E$, and $\infty$ otherwise. \end{itemize} For simplicity, we assume that queries to these oracles take $O(1)$ time.
+We now describe how to implement $\Algbal$ using only $O(n)$ additional memory.
+For ease of exposition, the memory usage counts the total numbers stored.
+(In \S\ref{sssec:bal:final:bits}, we show $\Algbal$ is implementable using $\tilde{O}(1)$-bit numbers.)
+Since storing $G$ requires $\Theta(m)$ memory, we assume $G=(V,E,w)$ is input to $\Algbal$ through two oracles: \begin{itemize} \item \underline{Edge oracle}: given $i \in V$ and $k \in [n]$, it returns the $k$-th incoming and outgoing edges from $i$ (in any arbitrary but fixed orders).
+If $k$ is larger than the indegree or outdegree of $i$, the respective query returns null. \item \underline{Weight oracle}: given $i,j \in V$, it returns $w(i,j)$ if $(i,j) \in E$, and $\infty$ otherwise. \end{itemize} For simplicity, we assume that queries to these oracles take $O(1)$ time.
 In practice, the edge oracle can be implemented with simple, standard adjacency lists; and the weight oracle by e.g., hashing or re-computing weights on the fly if $w(\cdot,\cdot)$ is an efficiently computable function.

 Critically, in $\Algbal$ we do \emph{not} explicitly compute the intermediate matrices $K$, $A$, $P$, and $F$; instead, we form \emph{implicit} representations for them.
 To formalize this, it is helpful to define the notion of an $(T,M)$ \emph{matrix oracle} for a matrix: this is a data structure that uses $M$ storage, and can return a queried entry of the matrix in $T$ time and $O(1)$ additional memory.